Aider vs Mentat

 Pros

-• Coordinates complex multi-file changes automatically
+• Coordinates complex multi-file changes automatically across entire projects

-• Command-line interface integrates with existing workflows
+• Command-line interface integrates seamlessly with existing terminal workflows and CI/CD pipelines

 Cons